-The Coastal Commission and Staff should be made aware
+The Coastal Commission and Staff should be made aware:

 - 1. On February 10, 2021 I made a public records request for all emails and letter sent to the City Council for the appeal heard by the City Council on February 2, 2021.
 On February 22, 2021 I received a response.
 On February 28, 2021 I informed the City that the response was incomplete.
 I have informed the City that at least 3 individuals sent emails to the City Council individually or collectively and their letters were not included in the response.
 Neither I or the Coastal Commission would know the issues raised or who the interested parties are without these records which are incomplete as of this date. - 2.
 This is not a public works project.
 Developing a bike share system is a goal.
-The City of Santa Barbara does not have a 'partnership' with BCycle and the City does not have a bike share program it has a permitting mechanism for a commercial bike share business.
+The City of Santa Barbara does not have a "partnership" with BCycle and the City does not have a bike share program it has a permitting mechanism for a commercial bike share business.
 Currently, BCycle is the true applicant of this CDP and it is the only commercial business permitted to operate in the City of Santa Barbara.
-As such, BCycle is solely responsible for obtaining permits, operating, installing and maintaining the e-bikes, kiosks and docking stations, not the City of Santa Barbara. - 3.
-The HLC and ABR were told by the City Staff that their purview of the projects presented to them was "color" and not site location which is inconsistent to the Coastal Act (Policy: Section 30251), the Implementation Plan and SBMC's 22.22.145, 22.68.045, 22.22.140, 22.68.045 and 22.68.080.
+As such, BCycle is solely responsible for: obtaining permits, operating, installing and maintaining the e-bikes, kiosks and docking stations, not the City of Santa Barbara. - 3.
+The HLC and ABR were told by the City Staff that their purview of the projects presented to them was "color" and not site location which is inconsistent to the Coastal Act (Policy: Section 30251), the Implementation Plan and SBMC's 22.22.145, 22.68.045, 22.22.140, 22.68.045 and 22.68.090.
 The HLC denied the project while the ABR approved the project which had one proposed location in their jurisdiction with required review by the Harbor Commission (HC).
 That did not happen until the week before the appeal was heard at City Council.
 At that meeting the HC voted to send a letter to the City Council voicing substantial safety concerns for pedestrians and e-bikes on the same shared path (the Beachway described in the Local Coastal Plan), the 17MPH rate that BCycle bikes can travel up to, as well as enforcement and the free use of public land for private profit. - 4.
 There are two different Project Descriptions included in the notice sent to the Coastal Commission.
-Neither adequately describe the project that was discussed verbally during the appeal or headings.
-For instance, the number of bike docks or kiosks the applicant, BCycle, estimates it will install in the Coastal Zone is disclosed.
-Instead, the Project Description for the project (PLN2020-00547) either ontils any estimate or states the total number of bike do the total number of bike do permit (500) and RFP durin Project Descriptions notice Review (ABR) (PLN2020-00
+Neither adequately describe the project that was discussed verbally during the appeal or hearings.
+For instance, the number of bike dock locations or even the number of bike docks or kiosks the applicant, BCycle, estimates it will install in the Coastal Zone is disclosed.
+Instead, the Project Description for the project (PLN2020-00547) either omits any estimate or states the total number of bike docks BCycle is permitted to install per their operating permit (500) and RFP during a 3-year pilot program.
+Additionally, the bike share Project Descriptions noticed for public hearing for the Architectural Board of Review (ABR) (PLN2020-00386) and the Historic Landmarks Commission (HLC)